Discover the Red City: A Curated Marrakech Travel Guide for the Modern Explorer

 - Koutoubia Mosque: As the largest mosque in Marrakech, the Koutoubia Mosque is both an important religious site and a striking example of Almohad architecture.
 While non-Muslims are not allowed inside the mosque, its impressive minaret can be admired from the surrounding gardens.

-- Bahia Palace: This magnificent 19th-century palace is an excellent example of Moroccan and Islamic architecture, featuring intricate tilework, carved wood ceilings, and lush gardens.
-The palace is open to the public for guided tours, allowing visitors to immerse themselves in its opulence and history.
+- Bahia Palace: This magnificent 19th-century palace is an excellent example of Moroccan and Islamic architecture, featuring intricate tilework, carved wood ceilings, and lush greens.
+The court is open to the public for guided tours, immersing visitors in its luxury and history.

-- Saadian Tombs: Dating back to the 16th century, these intricately decorated tombs were discovered in 1917 and have since been restored to their former glory.
+- Saadian Tombs: Dating back to the 16th century, these intricately decorated tombs were discovered in 1917 and restored to their former glory.
 Visitors can explore the tombs, which house the remains of Saadian sultans and their families, and marvel at the incredible craftsmanship on display.

 - Dar Si Said Museum: Also known as the Museum of Moroccan Arts, this museum is home to an extensive collection of traditional Moroccan crafts, including woodwork, textiles, ceramics, and metalwork.
-The museum is located in a stunning 19th-century palace, complete with beautiful gardens and courtyards.
+The museum is located in a stunning 19th-century palace with beautiful gardens and courtyards.

 - El Badi Palace: While little remains of this once-magnificent 16th-century palace, its ruins provide a fascinating glimpse into Marrakech's past.
 Visitors can explore the palace grounds and view the restored Koutoubia minbar, a beautiful wooden pulpit from the 12th century.